The Sakura Martini-the perfect way to celebrate Junzo Sakakura

 1.0 oz sake

-1/4 tspn. maraschino liquor- be judicious with this, it can easily overpower the other flavors While a (martini) coupe is chilling, gently mix the ingredients over ice in a mixing glass.
-Strain ice cold libation into coupe and garnish with sakura blossom As always atTMGtC this is a booze forward drink.
-The modernists liked their martinis STRONG.
-If you need to siss it up, ad more sake and less gin
+While a (martini) coupe is chilling, gently mix the ingredients over ice in a mixing glass.
+Strain ice cold libation into a coupe and garnish with a sakura blossom

 Thirsty for more?
-Click here for more about Junzo Sakakura the architect who inspired this post.
+Click here for more about Junzo Sakakura, the architect who inspired this post.